luke-elson/luke-elson.github.io/index.md

 involve vagueness.

 ## Publications

+\(Forthcoming\) A paper on healthcare marketisation and the introduction of risk into the doctor-patient relationship.
+Promised to *Ratio*, special issue on risk.

+\(Forthcoming\) A paper on group responses to climate change given indeterminacy.
+Promised to the *Erasmus Journal for Philosophy and Economics*, special issue on intra- and interpersonal dilemmas in ethics and rational choice.

 \(2021\) [What does incommensurability tell us about agency?](https://dx.doi.org/10.4324/9781003148012-13) in *Value Incommensurability: Ethics, Risk, and Decision-Making*, edited by